masterbios/Instant-Dicto/README.md

  - Unzip the file
  - Go to chrome url bar type chrome://extensions/
  - On upper left side click "Load unpacked"
- - Select the "Instant Dicto"(one that is inside the main folder)
+ - Select the "instant_Dicto"(one that is inside the main folder)
  - Done!

  # To-do <br>